xXJSONDeruloXx/w11-ahk-scripts/HOTKEY_REFERENCE.md

 3. Define your hotkeys using AutoHotkey v2 syntax
 4. Save the file with a descriptive name and .ahk extension

-The `autostart-all.ahk` script will automatically detect and run your new script.
+The `autostart-all.ahk` script will automatically detect and run your new script as long as it's in the main directory or one of the subdirectories that the script is configured to check.

 ## Common Modifier Keys